39th Language Testing Research Colloquium

 Plan your trip with someone!

 Colombians prefer travelling in groups of friends, and the culture is strongly oriented towards people moving in groups.
 Experience the local culture and travel with a friend!
-Also by February 15th, we will be posting several tours you may consider doing (Cartagena, Amazon, Villa de Leyva) to maximize your stay here in Colombia.
+Please check back soon; we will be posting several tours you may consider doing (Cartagena, Amazon, Villa de Leyva) to maximize your stay here in Colombia.